+Dissertation

 While in residence, each student proposes and completes a substantive, scholarly work relevant to clinical psychology.
 The dissertation must represent a student's individual work.
 The examiners may also prescribe an oral examination on the subject of the dissertation.

 (Assessment: 100% coursework)

+Ethics and professional issues

 The focus of this course is on the process of ethical decision making in the professional practice of clinical psychology.
-Models of ethical decision making will be introduced, critically discussed and applied.
-In addition to the Code of Professional Conduct published by the Hong Kong Psychological Society, a number of ethical codes, guidelines, and standards of practice will be reviewed.
+Models of ethical decision making will be introduced, discussed, and applied.
+In addition to the Code of Professional Conduct published by local professional bodies (e.g. the Hong Kong Psychological Society and the Hong Kong Institute of Clinical Psychologists), a number of ethical codes, guidelines, and standards of practice will be reviewed.